ThatBlockyPenguin/EMLI/doc/index.md

 Next up, `div (class: 'container') { ... }`.
 This is an Element.
 In this case, a `div` element, which is exactly the same as from HTML.
 One major difference between HTML and EMLI though, is that element properties are not defined like so: `<div abc="xyz">`, but like so: `div (abc: 'xyz')`.
 This means that here, we are creating a `div` element with a class of `container`.
 If you've used Bootstrap before, you'll know that the `container` class is used as the *"root"* of most Bootstrap webpages.
 Here is no different.

 Following our `div`, we have a Body.
 Bodies are any amount of elements or strings surrounded by `{ curly braces }`.
-For elements that are not "self closing" - in other words, they have a closing tag (`</div>`) - they must have a body.
+For elements that are not "self closing" - in other words, if they have a closing tag (e.g. `</div>`) - they must have a body.
 EMC will not throw an error if they don't, but browsers may struggle to render your webpage correctly.
 The Body of our `div` contains the rest of our webpage code.

 Just inside it, we have `h1 { 'Hello, World!' }`.
 This is also the equivalent of HTML: h1 is our largest heading element.
 It does not have any "brackets" or "parentheses" `()` as it does not need to specify any properties.
 It contains the text "Hello, World!", which will render inside the `h1` element on the webpage.